 One of the theories behind Vladimir Lenin's early death.
 It took an attempted assassination and three strokes to bring him down.
 Even after his second and third strokes he would work continually, despite being unable to talk or feed himself properly.

 Some say that creative overwork was the death of composer and organ virtuoso Max Reger.
 He was found in full rigor mortis at the writing desk in his hotel room while on tour, performing; he had been up to the wee hours of the morning writing music and his heart failed around 2 AM.

 Oddly enough, this is the goal (thought not the only goal) for some military branches, especially special forces.
 Sleep deprivation, inadequete food, extreme physical work... very often, however, the purpose is not to see if you can endure such conditions, but rather to see how you react to them, and whether you give up or keep going despite the exhaustion.

 It's a common side effect of any physical career, like being a stevedore, or working down t'mill.
 While, on the one hand, it's true that you gotta use it or lose it, it's also true that the more you use it, the more it breaks down.
-It's why the age for social security hasn't ever been raised (you still apply at fifty); people are living longer, but they're still breaking down at the same rate.
+It's why the age for social security hasn't ever been raised in the US (you still apply at fifty); people are living longer, but they're still breaking down at the same rate.

 Some dog breeds, such as border collies, have been known to work themselves to death.

-In some musical circles, it's considered a right of passage for hand drummers (bongos, congas, and similar) to piss blood at the end a long night of playing.
+In some musical circles, it's considered a rite of passage for hand drummers (bongos, congas, and similar) to piss blood at the end of a long night of playing.
 In fact, they've been playing so long that they've broken down the muscles in their hands from the damage, and they're pissing muscle tissue.

 Marathons, Iron Man, and other extreme events have this happening so often (and frustratingly close to the finish line) that its practically a cliche.